dpm3354/retailordering/README.md

 Catch the webinar "What's a Mock Object and How Do I Use It?" on 9/21/17 or find the recording at http://BeaufortFairmont.com/webinars.

+In order to demonstrate Mock Objects and how they can be created BEFORE the application code, I needed an application to write.
+I decided to use a retail ordering system.
+My thinking was that a system like this was familiar to many people.

-My starting todo list was this:
+My starting todo list to make a purchase of an order was this:
 * give sku
 * get price
 * give payment type